 Coercion Through Forced Consumption

-Of all the most common forms of hazing, alcohol abuse is the most common and the most widely reported.
-Senior members force pledges to drink enormous amounts of alcohol on demand as "proof" of their commitment to the fraternity.
-Alcohol abuse in a fraternity setting is particularly insidious because pledges aren't able to stop when their bodies start giving off troubling signs.
+Of all the most common forms of hazing, alcohol abuse is the most common and most widely reported.
+Senior members force pledges to drink enormous amounts of alcohol on demand as "proof" of their commitment.
+Alcohol abuse in a fraternity setting is particularly insidious because pledges can't stop when their bodies start giving off troubling signs.